Skip to Content

 Grilled BBQ Trout Stuffed with Tarragon

-A whole grilled trout stuffed with tarragon and lemon may sound really fancy but it really is a very simple and tasty way to up your barbecue game.
+A whole grilled trout stuffed with tarragon and lemon may sound really fancy, but it really is a simple and tasty way to up your BBQ game.

 Portrait image of a whole trout being cooked on a BBQ in a fish basket